 NCs are appointed, and recalled, in written form by their government / respective institution (e.g. line ministry).
-Each participating state has to officially nominate an NC and / or one or more deputies.
-They constantly keep the incumbent Presidency and the European Commission updated as soon as changes occur.
+Each participating state has to officially nominate a NC and / or one or more deputies.
+They constantly keep the incumbent EUSDR Presidency and the European Commission updated as soon as changes occur.

-As the participating states are governing the EUSDR and they are the sole owners of the Strategy, the key role of NCs, with support of the Danube Strategy Point (DSP) upon request, is to coordinate, guide and monitor the participation of their state in the implementation of the EUSDR including all 12 Priority Areas (considering SG and PAC meetings, etc.), and to liaise with their national line ministries and other relevant organizations to motivate them to consider and implement the EUSDR in their policy field.
+As the participating states are governing the EUSDR and they are the sole owners of the Strategy, the key role of NCs, with support of the Danube Strategy Point (DSP) upon request, is to coordinate, guide and monitor the participation of their state in the implementation of the EUSDR including all 12 Priority Areas (considering SG and PAC meetings, etc.), and to liaise with their national line ministries and other relevant organisations to motivate them to consider and implement the EUSDR in their policy field.
 Hence, they strive for monitoring the progress of the Strategy at macro-regional / national / regional / local level and for contributing to the Strategy's progress by identifying national and transnational needs and putting common solutions on the agenda, bearing in mind the national specificity of each participating state.
-To enable this monitoring, NCs should be provided with all available reports on the functioning of the Strategy, in particular those of the DTP and the EC.
+To enable this monitoring, NCs should be provided with all available reports on the functioning of the Strategy, in particular those of the DRP and the EC.
 They can request specific reports from the DSP or external expertise.
-NCs will discuss the evidence and consequences of that monitoring at least once per year.
 NCs facilitate coordination, consultation and implementation in each state, by identifying relevant contacts, and above all, by advancing practical aspects of the work.